 The other type of camshafts used in engine design are roller cams.
 They are different from flat-tappet cams because they function with a rolling contact area rather than a sliding contact area.

-They are more expensive, but are the chosen camshaft in most modern day engine designs.
-They can be retrofitted into high performance hot rod engines and classic cars.
+They are more expensive but are the chosen camshaft in most modern-day engine designs.
+They can be retrofitted into high-performance hot rod engines and classic cars.

-The best oil for classic cars is a synthetic motor oil with high volumes of ZDDP, so as to provide maximum protection for flat-tappet cams, lifters, rockers, and other areas of the engine that would be exposed to wear.
+The best oil for classic cars is synthetic motor oil with high volumes of ZDDP, so as to provide maximum protection for flat-tappet cams, lifters, rockers, and other areas of the engine that would be exposed to wear.

 Before going further, let’s talk about the difference between conventional petroleum oils and synthetic engine oils.

-You would think that when looking for the best oil for classic cars, we would gravitate towards petroleum-based oils, since those were the type of oils available during the classic car era.
+You would think that when looking for the best oil for classic cars, we would gravitate towards petroleum-based oils since those were the type of oils available during the classic car era.

 Before we assume this, let’s keep an open mind and briefly explain the differences between the two types of oils.
 The simple fact is, conventional petroleum oils are refined, whereas synthetic oil is man-made and engineered.
 Ultimately, this makes synthetics the better buy.

 When refining crude oil, the process is unable to remove many of the unwanted contaminants and impurities inherent in petroleum-based crude oils.
 These unnecessary impurities take away the oil’s ability to lubricate effectively.